LoyolaChicagoCS/gradhandbook/source/regulations.rst

 absence through the gsps system, under student forms in https://gsps.luc.edu/.

-After being OKed for a leave, you will need to notify the Associate Dean of the Graduate School of your intent to enroll before you can register for
+After being approved for a leave, you will need to notify the Associate Dean of the Graduate School of your intent to enroll before you can register for